tprelog/iocage-homeassistant/README.md

 If you are using a Z-Wave or Zigbee controller such as the Aeotec Gen-5, Nortek HUSBZB-1, or similiar USB device, you will now need to add a script that creates a custom devfs_ruleset on the FreeNAS host system.
 This is not difficult to do and a quick how-to can be found in the [FreeNAS forums](https://forums.freenas.org/index.php?threads/usb-z-wave-device-no-longer-shows-up-in-iocage-jail-on-freenas-11-2.71301/post-501866).

 ---
 ---
-## iocage-plugin-homeassistant

- - This script will by default create a plugin-jail for Home-Assistant on FreeNAS 11.2
- - However for Home Assistant I think using this script to install "standard-jail" is my recommended choice

-**Download plugin and install**

-    wget -O /mnt/iocage/.plugin_index/homeassistant.json https://raw.githubusercontent.com/tprelog/iocage-homeassistant/master/homeassistant.json
-    sudo iocage fetch -P dhcp=on vnet=on bpf=yes -n /mnt/iocage/.plugin_index/homeassistant.json --branch 'master'

----
----
 ## iocage-jail-homeassistant

- - This scrpit can also be used to create a standard-jail for Home-Assistant
+ - This scrpit can be used to create an iocage-jail for Home-Assistant
  - Includes option to install App-Daemon/HA-Dashboard and(or) Hass-Configurator

 **Download pkg-list and create a jail using it to install requirements**